This post contains updates made in October 2021.

-United Way demonstrates collective impact at its best!
-With thousands of volunteers and hundreds of relationships that span the corporate, government, faith and nonprofit sectors across Greater Atlanta, they are able to lead and direct positive, lasting change.
+The United Way is collective impact at its best!
+With over 16,000 volunteers, relationships that span the corporate, faith based, government and other NGO entities across metro Atlanta the United Way is able to lead and direct positive and lasting change.

 When did you start giving?

-I have been giving for the last five years.
-I began giving when I was introduced to a group of donors who seemed so passionate about the work.
-The vibe was contagious.
-Even before I truly understood the amazing success and the breadth of services for which United Way of Greater Atlanta is responsible, I began giving simply because people I trusted were giving and volunteering.
-I thought, “If United Way is where other top leaders choose to put their philanthropic dollars, then there must be something incredible going on here.”
-As I began to understand the work more intimately through volunteering at events with my children, serving on the Tocqueville Women’s Leadership Council cabinet and meeting the devoted staff, I knew this was an organization I wanted to support for as long as I am able.
+I have been giving to United Way for 8 years.
+I began giving when I was introduced to a group of donors who seemed so passionate about the United Way and its work the vibe was contagious.
+Even before I truly understood the amazing success and the breadth of services for which United Way is responsible, I began giving simply because people I trusted were giving and volunteering.
+I thought, “If the United Way is where other top leaders choose to put their philanthropic dollars then there must be solid and tangible results for them to continue to do so”.
+As I began to understand the United Way more intimately through volunteering at events with my children, volunteering on the TWLC cabinet and meeting the devoted staff, I knew this was an organization I wanted to support for as long as I am able.
+Through collective impact the United Way is able to discover and implement sustainable changes that positively effects the well-being of our most vulnerable citizens.

-What inspires you most about United Way of Greater Atlanta’s work?
+What inspires you most about the work of United Way of Greater Atlanta?

-The veteran rising out of homelessness.
+The homeless vet who now has a home.
 The child who has food for the summer.
 The pregnant mother who has access to health services.
-The survivor of domestic sex-trafficking who has received mental and physical health services and job training.
+The survivor of Domestic Minor Sex Trafficking who has received mental and physical health services plus job training and is now a successful legal assistant.
 The grandmother on limited income who called 2-1-1 for help with holiday gifts for her grandchildren.
 This is what inspires me to give.
-I have seen firsthand my donor dollars at work and realize the impact of what I give is multiplied ten times over because of the precise and thoughtful way United Way of Greater Atlanta invests on my behalf.
+The single success stories that would not have been possible without the support of United Way.
+I have seen firsthand my donor dollars at work and realize the impact of what I give is multiplied 10x’s over because of the precise and thoughtful way the United Way invests on my behalf.

 What do you hope your gift will accomplish?